wp-plugins/wpnewsman-newsletters/readme.txt

 * Easy customization of the Welcome Email and Thank You page
 * Easy mailing list management
 * Ability to quickly re-send a confirmation request
-* Full control and freedom over email newsletter design
+* Full control and freedom over email newsletter design.
+[See this quick video tutorial](http://wpnewsman.com/how-to-create-and-edit-email-templates-and-messages-in-wpnewsman/ "See Video tutorial")
 * Multiple sending options
 * Automated bounced emails handling -- you keep your mailing lists verified and clean
 * Confirmation when the user unsubscribes